jetperch/pyjoulescope_ui/README.md

 Whenever you want to run the Joulescope UI:

-    python3 -m joulescope_ui

-If you are on Windows, you may need "python" rather than "python3":

     python -m joulescope_ui

+Depending upon your system, you may need to replace "python" with "python3" or the full path to your python executable.

 The joulescope package also contains an executable, so you can often type: